 An entry in this category covers projects or initiatives that can demonstrate improved access to travel or the travel experience for disabled people.
 We will be looking for entries which highlight innovation, the extent to which the proposer has sought to build upon learning through engagement with disabled people, positive team or partnership collaboration, and the extent to which they benefit disabled people who are in hard-to-reach groups.

-Suppliers of equipment and services to the rail industry are eligible to enter this category.
-Entrants should demonstrate the benefits accrued from the use of these products and services e.g. increased efficiencies, better integration, improved reliability, decreased crime levels etc. It may be that you have innovatively applied existing products and services or introduced a new product or service that has traditionally been used outside the rail sector.
+Suppliers of equipment and services to the rail and road industries are eligible to enter this category.
+Entrants should demonstrate the benefits accrued from the use of these products and services e.g. increased efficiencies, better integration, improved reliability, decreased crime levels etc. It may be that you have innovatively applied existing products and services or introduced a new product or service that has traditionally been used outside the rail and road sectors.